jbe5115/CMPE670-Demo/README.md

 * **UART RX Module with AXI Stream Wrapper**
 * **Xilinx AXI Stream FIFO** for RX direction

-In most cases, a gearbox would be used at this point (to increase the data bus width from 8 bits to 512, 1024, etc. But if we keep our bus at 8 bits we willnot need one.
+In most cases, a gearbox would be used at this point (to increase the data bus width from 8 bits to 512, 1024, etc. But if we keep our bus at 8 bits we will not need one.
 This will require more cycles to map a frame but will make the logic significantly easier.
 * **Frame Position Counter (FPC)**
   * This module will take in the incoming data from the FIFO (along with valid) and map it into the ODU frame.
   * It will take in the current frame position (row and column) and based on this, either map the incoming data and output it or output overhead.